hassek/hassek.github.io/index.md

 [Q|:cfirst|Jump to first quickfix item
 ]Q|:clast|Jump to last quickfix item

-for more information look [here](http://vimcasts.org/episodes/fugitive-vim-exploring-the-history-of-a-git-repository/)
+For more information look [here](http://vimcasts.org/episodes/fugitive-vim-exploring-the-history-of-a-git-repository/)

 ## Signing your data for secure sharing with gpg2